Destrokhen-main/Orve-Documentation/readme.md

 npm run dev
 ```

-The entire site was written with simple-reactive.
+The entire site was written with orve.
 Sorry)

 P.s Documentation is not ready, I will supplement it as soon as I have time